 Note: These might be as simple as being in your target location.
 However, company size, employee count, technology and many other factors can also affect whether a person matches your ICP.

 - Take actions that indicate the buying intent.
 Such actions will be different for each business, of course.
 It could be logging to the app regularly or performing specific tasks.
 It could also be inviting colleagues to use it or creating a team, spending time reviewing the pricing page or using the product following specific product usage patterns.

-In short, a product qualified lead combines all three factors: He or she has experienced the value of your product, meets your company’s ideal client profile, and has expressed the buying intent by taking specific actions.
+In short, a product qualified lead combines all three factors to a unifying metric: He or she has experienced the value of your product, meets your company’s ideal client profile, and has expressed the buying intent by taking specific actions.

 But Why Focus on PQLs At All?